-- Gather talent bios and photos as soon as you confirm them, so you have the content
+- Gather talent bios and photos as soon as you confirm them, so that you have the content ready to go

 From big-name festivals to smaller, local events, festival sponsors can add credibility and extra budget.
-And, giving sponsors space on your site is another activation you can offer them.
+To give sponsors even more value, you can offer them space on your site.

 Here’s how to incorporate sponsors on your website:

 - Don’t just feature sponsor logos on your website’s home page.
-Instead, tell visitors why they’re important partners and how they’ll enhance the experience.
+Instead, tell visitors why sponsors are important partners and how they’ll enhance the experience.